 Cerys is one of our singing teachers who works with young people individually.
 Cerys visits Round Oak school in Warwick every week for a day, working with 7 special needs students.

 I studied voice at the Royal Academy of Music and am a professional singer and teacher.
 I am passionate about music education and educating through music and in particular through opera and classical song.
 I teach one to one with students in how to find and use their voices to tell their own stories and find new ones.
 Working with Music of Life is the most important and satisfying work that I have been involved in, as the unique and extraordinary journeys that the children and young people make go far beyond the learning of a new skill or instrument but into their whole development, academically, physically and emotionally.

 I am a classically trained singer and singing teacher with a busy performing and teaching practice both privately and at Edgbaston High School for Girls.
-Working for Music of Life Foundation I get the opportunity to bring a taste of operatic singing to children who might not otherwise be exposed to it, in a way which engages and involves them.
-When helping to lead the choir at Round Oak School, the energy and enthusiasm of the choir members is always a highlight of my working week.
+Working for Music of Life I get the opportunity to bring a taste of operatic singing to children who might not otherwise be exposed to it, in a way which engages and involves them.
+When leading the choirs at special needs schools for Music of Life, the energy and enthusiasm of the choir members is always a highlight of my working week.

 I help Music of Life engage with our wider community through events, newsletters and social media.
 Every year, I organize a team of runners to participate in the beautiful Royal Parks Half Marathon, fundraising for our charity.
 I’m deeply moved by our runners’ commitment, teamwork and passion for our charity’s vision.
 Knowing that our events create a platform to help others in our compassionate society express their love to our children gives me tremendous joy.